Mackay Harbour, Queensland: Geography

+There is a quarry on Mount Bassett extracting rocks and other materials for road building and construction.
+There is a caravan park to the north-west of the mountain (21.1128°S 149.2060°E), while the Mount Bassett Cemetery is south of the mountain (21.1186°S 149.2089°E).
+A Bureau of Meteorology weather station is on the east of the mountain (21.11728°S 149.21717°E) with an adjacent public lookout.

+The port is served by the Mackay Harbour railway station (21.1063°S 149.2163°E) on the Mackay Harbour branch line of the North Coast railway line with its junction at Erakala / Glenella.
+It is a single track without passing loops.

 History

 When Mackay was first settled, ships came into port in the Pioneer River.
 However, by 1884, there were problems accommodating larger ships in the river.
-Although a new port had been desired since 1887, there was no progress in building one until l the Australian Government provided a grant of £250,000 and a loan of £1,000,000 in 1933.
+Although a new port had been desired since 1887, there was no progress in building one until the Australian Government provided a grant of £250,000 and a loan of £1,000,000 in 1933.
 Work started on the port with the laying of a foundation stone on 14 September 1935.
 On 27 August 1939, the new deep water port was officially opened by Queensland Premier William Forgan Smith.
+It was an occasion for extensive celebrations in Mackay.

+On 1 July 1968, the Queensland Place Names Board officially named the locality Mackay Harbour.

+In 1981, the current Mackay Harbour Branch was opened, replacing an earlier branch railway that took a different route via the Mackay CBD.

-It was an occasion for extensive celebrations in Mackay.In 1989 a bulk sugar terminal was opened and became the largest storage facility for sugar in the world.
+In 1989, a bulk sugar terminal was opened and became the largest storage facility for sugar in the world.

 In 1989, the Mackay Marina opened on the Harbour Beach shoreline with the Marina Village being a residential and tourist precinct.